Courses

 A hands-on introduction to methods and concepts used in technology companies to drive innovation and their application to systems medicine.
 This course will introduce students to key concepts in design thinking and lean startup as well as implications for healthcare and systems medicine.
 An ongoing project during the term will help students learn to apply these ideas and bring the concepts to life.

 We will be using the Google design sprint methodology and its application to health situations.
 The course will be structured according to the phases of the design sprint (understand, define, sketch, sketch, decide, prototype, and validate).
-Learn more the design print approach.
+Learn more about the design sprint approach.

 This course is designed for master-level students in the Department of Biochemistry and Molecular & Cellular Biology.
 Students will be expected to gain familiarity with gross anatomy and become conversant with any medical professional, including the allied health field.
 Body regions that will be covered include the thorax, abdomen, pelvis, upper and lower limbs.
 Majority of the lectures will be delivered online, but weekly quizzes, both formative and summative will be present synchronously to assess student understanding.
 Student assessment will be performed using multiple choice exams, principally using identification type question, but a certain number of higher order type questions will also form part of the examination.
 Students will be required to pass all portions of the course, not just obtain a cumulative grade.
 At the completion of the thorax, abdomen and pelvis sections, students will be introduced to the cadaver and have an opportunity to view prosected cadavers in the laboratory.
 This latter activity will be considered enrichment but will be mandatory for all students enrolled.